 That’s what we focus on in this post: nailing your keywords using Google Keyword Planner.

 Make no mistake: the right keywords turn Google searchers into valuable customers.
 And you need the right keyword tool to find the right keywords.

-And once you’ve laid this foundation, you can continue to expand into the skies with traffic forecasts, historical statistics, and keyword bidding features.
+Build your keyword foundation the right way and your Search Network campaigns will be successful.
+And once you’ve laid this foundation, you will continue to expand into the skies with traffic forecasts and historical statistics.

 A lot of keyword research tools are paid with annoying monthly subscriptions, so finding a tool that’ll save you money while being insightful is an opportunity you can’t pass up.

 There are also free keyword research tools out there but they don’t have GKP’s powerful engine.

 2) Dual purpose

 As mentioned above, the Google Keyword Planner can be used for both PPC and SEO marketing purposes.
 PPC stands for Pay-Per-Click and that covers the paid ads side of digital marketing.
 SEO stands for Search Engine Optimization, and that’s the organic side of marketing that happens when someone enters search terms into a search engine like Google or Bing.

 What’s nice about using this tool for SEO is that, although you do need a Google Ads account to access the tool, you don’t need to spend any money on ads to pluck out all the prizes the tool has to offer.

 3) Competitor insights